 - Ongoing and Future Medical Care: Spinal cord damage often requires ongoing and future medical care.
 These future costs should be addressed.

 - Rehabilitative Treatment: Victims often need extensive rehabilitative treatments and therapies.
 Physical and psychological rehabilitation is a compensable loss.

 - Loss of Income and Loss of Earning Power: A spinal cord injury may make it impossible for a person to return to work on a full-time basis.
 Lost wages and loss of earning power should be compensated.

 - Pain and Suffering: Spinal cord injuries are painful.
 An injured victim’s pain and suffering must be compensated as a non-economic damage.

 - Permanent Disability and Impairment: Finally, spinal cord injuries frequently result in permanent disabilities or impairments.
 These non-economic damages must be considered and compensated in the personal injury claims process.

 Unfortunately, corporations and insurance companies often make it difficult for victims and their families to get the full compensation they deserve under the law.
 Do not settle a spinal cord injury claim for less than the total value of your damages.
 Our Florida spinal cord injury attorneys will fight to maximize your financial recovery.

 Call Our Catastrophic Injury Attorneys for Legal Help

 At Pike & Lustig, LLP, our Miami personal injury lawyers have extensive experience handling catastrophic injury claims.
 If you or your loved one suffered spinal cord damage in an accident, you need reliable legal representation.
 Call us today for a free, no obligation consultation.
-With law office locations in West Palm Beach and Miami, we handle catastrophic injury claims throughout Southeastern Florida, including in Boca Raton, Hialeah, Fort Lauderdale, Miami Beach, and Jupiter.
+With law office locations in West Palm Beach, Wellington and Miami, we handle catastrophic injury claims throughout Southeastern Florida, including in Boca Raton, Hialeah, Fort Lauderdale, Miami Beach, and Jupiter.